SystemsApproach/sdn/switch.rst

        chipset and uses ``tna.p4`` as its architecture model), but it is not open source.
-A roughly equivalent open source variant, called ``fabric.p4``, uses ``v1model.p4``, but it is more narrowly written to support Trellis (see Chapter 7) than serving as a general-purpose L2/L3 data plane.
+A roughly equivalent open source variant, called ``fabric.p4``, uses ``v1model.p4``, but it is more narrowly written to support SD-Fabric (see Chapter 7) than serving as a general-purpose L2/L3 data plane.

 .. sidebar:: Is the Complexity Worth It?